jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 #!/bin/bash
 ```

-Next, we want to replace the url with our `$PC_API_URL` environment variable + the api endpoint `/login` of the API request.
+Next, we want to replace the url with our `PC_API_URL` environment variable + the api endpoint `/login` of the API request.
+To properly call the variable, we need to add a `$` in front of it and surround the entire string with `""`. _Note: As a recommended practice, I'm also choosing to use `{}` around my variables.
+See [Google Style Guide](https://google.github.io/styleguide/shellguide.html#variable-expansion)._
-Replace this:
+In summary, replace this:
 ```
-curl --request POST \
      --url https://api.prismacloud.io/login \
-     --header 'content-type: application/json; charset=UTF-8
 ```
 with this:
 ```
-curl --request POST \
      --url "${PC_API_URL}/login" \
-     --header 'content-type: application/json; charset=UTF-8
 ```

-Next, we need to define a single shell variable that includes our `PC_ACCESS_KEY` & `PC_SECRET_KEY` varaibles for the authentication (data) payload.
+Next, we need to define a single shell variable that includes our `PC_ACCESS_KEY` & `PC_SECRET_KEY` variables for the authentication (data) payload.
 Why?
 The problem is, bash won't interpret the JSON data correctly if we assigned the raw JSON to a variable.
 To get around this we'll need to reformat the raw JSON so it's interpreted correctly.

 There's multiple ways to do this and pros and cons to each.